adesandr/GliderThrow_Meter/docs/hardware-design/index.rst

 MPU6050
 =======

 The circuit for the MPU6050 is a typical application scheme (see datasheet).
-SDA and SCL pins are connected to the pins 22 & 23 of the ESP-WROOM-32D.
+SDA and SCL pins are connected to the pins 22 & 23 of the ESP-WROOM-32D with two pullup resistors.

 .. image:: /_static/mpu6050-design.png
    :align: center